Mbuji-Mayi: Mineral wealth

 The area around Mbuji-Mayi is one of the richest sources of mineral wealth in the world.
 In the 1950s, it was estimated that the Mbuji-Mayi area had the world's most important industrial diamond deposits, containing at least 300 million karats of diamonds.
-The city was literally constructed on top of the diamond deposits, and while the city's reputation as a company town under tight control of Belgian economic interests meant it was neat and orderly, it also meant that the city's buildings and homes, including those of top MIBA executives, were sometimes demolished to access the diamonds.
+The city was constructed on top of the diamond deposits, and while the city's reputation as a company town under tight control of Belgian economic interests led the Belgians to invest in self-serving infrastructure, it also meant that the city's buildings and homes, including those of top MIBA executives, were sometimes demolished to access the diamonds.

 In the earlier years, most of the diamonds mined in the area came from one large MIBA-controlled mine on the city's outskirts, but diamonds could also be easily found in the area's streams and waterways, making it possible for anyone to collect them.

 As of 1963, Mbuji-Mayi-based MIBA was the source of 80 percent of the world's industrial diamonds and 57 percent of all diamonds.